klose777/deki/README.md

 ## Future plans

     1. Make the image captioning functionality optional.
+Done.
     2. Increase accuracy of the YOLO model by increasing the size of the training dataset up to 1000 images/labels.
     3. Increase accuracy of the icon detection model by improving training data quality.
     4. Fine-tune the image captioning model for more accurate UI descriptions.